AzucenaAL/azucenaal.github.io/aboutme.md

 subtitle: A brief personal description
 ---

-My name is Ferran Aran, I am from Lleida and I love learning new skills.
+My name is Azucena Álvarez, I am from Chile and I love learning new skills.
 Have a look at my background below!

 ### Education

-- Computer science degree at UdL (2019 - 2022)
-- Master in computer science at UdL (2022 - 2024)
+- Nursing, Universidad de La Frontera (2008)
+- Postgraduate Diploma in Critical Care (2010)
+- Postgraduate Diploma in Clinical Informatics (2022)
-- PhD in RL applied to energy (2024 - present)
+- Master’s in Health Data Science (2024 - present)

 ### Experience
-- Research assistant on MILP at UdL (2022 - 2023)
-- R&D as Data Scientist at GFT Technologies (2023 - present)
+- ICU Nurse, Hospital de La Florida (More than 10 years)
+- Specialization in digital transformation and health data science (Last 3 years)